Marilyn Crispell: Biography

 While at the Creative Music Studio, Crispell also met Anthony Braxton, who invited her to sit in with his group.
 She recalls: "At our first gig Anthony placed a beer in my hand and said, 'Relax, don't play so many notes.'
 I was playing like a thousand notes a minute, and he was the first person to make me think of space and breath and phrasing, as opposed to a constant barrage."
 She was soon invited to join Braxton's Creative Music Orchestra and his quartet, of which she was a member from 1983 to 1995, and which also featured bassist Mark Dresser, and drummer Gerry Hemingway.
 During this time, she made roughly a dozen recordings with Braxton, and also began releasing recordings under her own name.
 Regarding her tenure with the group, she stated: "[I]t was like a family.
 Playing with Anthony really taught me a lot about space, the use of space and silence and breath, and the use of composition in improvisation...
 Just being inside his compositions taught me a lot about composition...
 What really impressed me is that he was composing in a way that was very similar to contemporary classical musicians but with a lot more freedom, allowing interpretation.".
 Since then, silence and space have become known as a central part of her recordings.
 As she noted in an interview with PostGenre, Marilyn noted, "[W]hen I first started playing creative music, I don’t think I left much of any silence in my performances.
 I was focused heavily on playing into the energy and showing what I could do.
 That kind of thinking is very far away from my mindset now."

-During the late 1970s and 1980s, she also worked and recorded with Reggie Workman, Roscoe Mitchell, Wadada Leo Smith, the Barry Guy New Orchestra, the Henry Grimes Trio, the European Quartet Noir (with Urs Leimgruber, Fritz Hauser, and Joëlle Léandre), and Babatunde Olatunji.
+During the late 1970s and 1980s, she also worked and recorded with Reggie Workman, Roscoe Mitchell, Wadada Leo Smith, the Barry Guy New Orchestra, the European Quartet Noir (with Urs Leimgruber, Fritz Hauser, and Joëlle Léandre), and Babatunde Olatunji.
 In 1981 she performed at the Woodstock Jazz Festival, held in celebration of the tenth anniversary of the Creative Music Studio.